Sec.5 - Road & Drainage Design Standards

 5.1.2 Survey & Drafting Methods

 - All elevations shall be based on the North American Vertical Datum of 1988 (NAVD 88).
-A permanent benchmark, conforming to standards adopted by the WCRC, shall be established in each development and shown on the plans.
-All phases of a development shall have at least one benchmark, and all developments larger than 20 acres shall have at least two benchmarks.
-A benchmark detail can be found in the Appendix (Figure 35).
+A permanent benchmark, conforming to standards adopted by WCRC, shall be established in each development and shown on the plans.; Each phase of a development shall have at least one benchmark, and all developments larger than 20 acres shall have at least two benchmarks.; A benchmark detail can be found in the Appendix.

-- All plans shall be generated using an automated drafting system.
+- All plans shall be generated using a computer aided drafting system.

-5.1.3 Plan Sheets At a minimum, Road and Drainage Plans shall include all of the following plan sheets and related information:
+Plan Sheets – At a minimum, Road & Drainage Plans shall include all of the following plan sheets and related information:

-- Topographic and Boundary Survey Sheet (by licensed Professional Surveyor)
+- Topographic and Boundary Survey Sheet signed and sealed by a Professional Surveyor

 - Overall Utility Plan